-RauStation 2024B shall be installed on a high end PC with a recommended screen resolution of 1920 x 1200 pixels (or 1920 x 1080).
-RayStation 2024B can be used with different versions of Windows operating systems.
-For details about recommended hardware and OS setups, see RSL-D-RS-2024B-SEG, RayStation 2024B System Environment Guidelines.
+RayStation v2025 shall be installed on a high end PC with a recommended screen resolution of 1920 x 1200 pixels (or 1920 x 1080).
+RayStation v2025 can be used with different versions of Windows operating systems.
+For details about recommended hardware and OS setups, see RSL-D-RS-v2025-SEG, RayStation v2025 System Environment Guidelines.